jundalisay/sp/content/en/research/berkeley/analyst/section-037.md

 This, if I may be allowed to judge of others by my self, is impossible.
 To me it seems evident, that Measures and Signs are absolutely necessary, in order to conceive or reason about Velocities; and that, consequently, when we think to conceive the Velocities, simply and in themselves, we are deluded by vain Abstractions.

-38. It may perhaps be thought by some an easier Method of conceiving Fluxions, to suppose them the Velocities wherewith the infinitesimal Differences are generated.
+38. Some think that an easier Method of conceiving Fluxions is to suppose them the Velocities wherewith the infinitesimal Differences are generated.

 So that the first Fluxions shall be the Velocities of the first Differences, the second the Velocities of the second Differences, the third Fluxions the Velocities of the third Differences, and so on ad infinitum.